-- CONSTRUCTION ANALYZER: Users need support for construction, argumentation, and perceiving breakdowns.
-Experience with our early systems has shown that users too often fail to hear the situation talk back; breakdowns do not occur that trigger reflection in action.
+1. CONSTRUCTION ANALYZER: Users need support for construction, argumentation, and perceiving breakdowns.
+Experience with our early systems has shown that users too often fail to hear the situation talk back; breakdowns do not occur that trigger reflection-in-action.
 Additional system components are needed to signal breakdowns.
 This is the role of the CONSTRUCTION ANALYZER in the multifaceted architecture.
-The CONSTRUCTION ANALYZER is a version of the critics described in Section 4 enhanced with pointers into the argumentation issue base.
-The firing of a critic signals a breakdown to users and provides them with entry into the exact place in the argumentative hypertext system at which the corresponding argumentation is located. - ARGUMENTATION ILLUSTRATOR: The explanation given in argumentation is often highly abstract and very conceptual.
+The CON-STRUCTION ANALYZER is a version of the critics described in Section 4 enhanced with pointers into the argumentation issue base.
+The firing of a critic signals a breakdown to users and provides them with entry into the exact place in the argumentative hypertext system at which the corresponding argumentation is located.

+2. ARGUMENTATION ILLUSTRATOR: The explanation given in argumentation is often highly abstract and very conceptual.
 Concrete design examples that match the explanation help users to understand the concept.
-The ARGUMENTATION ILLUSTRATOR helps users to understand the information given in the argumentative hypertext by finding a catalog example that realizes the concept (Fischer, 1990). - CATALOG EXPLORER: This helps users to search the catalog space according to the task at hand (Fischer & Nakakoji, 1991).
-It retrieves design examples similar to the current construction situation and orders a set of examples by their appropriateness to the current specification.
+The ARGUMENTATION ILLUSTRATOR helps users to understand the information given in the argumentative hypertext by finding a catalog example that realizes the concept (Fischer, 1990).

+3. CATALOG EXPLORER: This helps users to search the catalog space according to the task at hand (Fischer & Nakakoji, 1991).
+It retrieves design examples similar to the current construction situation, and orders a set of examples by their appropriateness to the current specification.

-A typical cycle of events supported by the multifaceted architecture is: (a) users create and refine a partial specification or construction; (b) breakdowns occur; (c) users switch and consult other components in the system made relevant by the system to the partially articulated task at hand; and (d) users refine their understanding based on the back-talk of the situation.
-As users go back and forth among these components, the problem space is narrowed, a shared understanding between users and the system evolves, and the artifact is refined incrementally.
-This article focuses on the integration of construction and argumentation.
-Other components of the multifaceted architecture are described elsewhere (see Fischer, 1990; Fischer & Nakakoji, 1991).
+A typical cycle of events supported by the multifaceted architecture is: (a) Users create and refine a partial specification or construction, (b) breakdowns occur, (c) users switch and consult other components in the system made relevant by the system to the partially articulated task at hand, and (d) users refine their understanding based on the "back talk of the situation."
+As users go back and forth among these components, the problem space is narrowed, a shared understanding between users and the system evolves, and the artifact is incrementally refined.
+This chapter Figure 5.
+JANUS-ARGUMENTATION: Rationale for the work triangle rule.
+JANUS-ARGUMENTATION is an argumentative hypertext system based on the PHI method.
+The Viewer pane shows a diagram illustrating this answer generated by the ARGUMENTATION ILLUSTRATOR.
+The Visited Nodes pane lists in sequential order the previously visited argumentation topics.
+By clicking with the mouse on one of these items, or on any bold or italicized item in the argumentation text itself, the user can navigate to related issues, answers, and arguments.
+Hypertext access and navigation is made possible using this feature, inherited from the SYMBOLICS DOCUMENT EXAMINER.

+focuses on the integration of construction and argumentation.
+Other components of the multifaceted architecture are described elsewhere (Fischer, 1990; Fischer & Nakakoji, 1991).

 JANUS-ARGUMENTATION: The Argumentation Component of JANUS.
-JANUS.
-ARGUMENTATION is the argumentation component of JANUS (see Figure 5).
+JANUS-ARGUMENTATION is the argumentation component of JANUS (Figure 5).
 It is an argumentative hypertext system based on the PHI method and implemented using the SYMBOLICS DOCUMENT EXAMINER (Walker, 1987).
 JANUS-ARGUMENTATION offers a domain-oriented, generic issue base about how to construct residential kitchens.
-This design knowledge has been acquired from protocol studies (Fischer et al., 1989b) and from kitchen design books (Jones & Kapple, 1984).
-In JANUS-ARGUMENTATION, designers explore issues, answers, and arguments by navigating through the issue base.
-The starting point for the navigation is the argumentative context triggered by a critic message in JANUS-CONSTRUCTION.
-Clicking with the mouse on a critique in JANUS-CONSTRUCTION (see Figure 3) activates JANUS-CONSTRUCTION and accesses the issue and answer corresponding to the critique.
+This design knowledge has been acquired from protocol studies (Fischer et al., 1989a) and from kitchen design books (Jones & Kapple, 1984).
+In JANUS-ARGU-MENTATION, designers explore issues, answers, and arguments by navigating through the issue base.
+The starting point for the navigation is the argumentative context triggered by a critic message in JANUS-CONSTRUC- TION.
+Clicking with the mouse on a critique in JANUS-CONSTRUCTION (see Figure 3) activates JANUS-ARGUMENTATION and accesses the issue and answer corresponding to the critique.
 At any place in the issue base, designers can invoke the ARGUMENTATION ILLUSTRATOR to obtain an example from the catalog that implements the current issue answer.